jinujd/crudman-nestjs/README.md

 ```

 ## Organizing sections in separate files
-For better organization, keep each section’s configuration in its own file under a `crud/` directory.
+For better organization, keep each section's configuration in its own file under a `crud/` directory.
 Import and compose sections in your controllers (or a factory/provider) instead of inlining all the config.

 ### Suggested structure
 ```text